 Steps to Fix OnePlus 7 Pro, “Unfortunately, Camera has stopped” Error

 It’s worth mentioning that OnePlus devices are great and offer value for money specifications and features.
 Meanwhile, the OnePlus company and forums are quite active and listen to their customers very well.
-They are one of the Android smartphone OEMs that offer faster and frequent security patches and Android updates.
+They are one of the Android smartphone OEMs that offer faster and more frequent security patches and Android updates.
 Here are the possible reasons and steps to fix the OnePlus 7 Pro, Unfortunately, the Camera has stopped error (if any).

 01. Reboot Camera App